lheyberger/mtg-parser/README.md

 ![GitHub](https://img.shields.io/github/license/lheyberger/mtg-parser)

 `mtg_parser` is a Python library to download and parse Magic: The Gathering decklists.
-It supports the most popular decklists hosting websites.
+It supports the MTGO/MTGA formats as well as the most popular deck building websites.

-The following section covers the installation of `mtg_parser`.

 ## Table of contents